 Education Foundations have historically been an integral part of many successful colleges and universities.
 They fund programs and facilities that maintain their school's high standards.
 Within the current political and economic climate, public education is at a pivotal point of survival and this same model is now being used nation-wide in support of public schools as well.

 for the children of the Rondout Valley Central School District

-We are actively seeking community members who understand the benefits that a Foundation can bring to a school district and are interested in participating at the Board of Directors level.
+We are actively seeking community members who understand the benefits that a Foundation can bring to a school district and who are interested in participating on the Board of Directors.
 Together we can realize the potential that this Foundation has to make a difference for our students and our district.

 Commemorative Brick Walk

 Looking for a way to honor or remember a special staff member?
 Maybe you would like to commemorate a theater production, a championship, your time on a sports team or in band or chorus or a club, or a teacher or booster group that helped you along your way.
 This is your chance to etch that memory on a brick.

 Consider getting a group together to combine resources to make that happen!

 Come take a look!
 The first group of bricks was engraved in April 2012!
 Only 7 more brick orders needed to reach the minimum number needed for the next group of bricks waiting to be engraved...

 The brick walk is located around the base of the flag pole in the student commons area in front of the High School.
 For more information about the brick walk click the Commemorative Brick Walk link at left.